*Outlandish Blog uses affiliate links. Please read the disclaimer here.

 For me, that community turned out to be Grow & Glow; the people, courses and resources I found in that community, have catapulted my blog into brand new spheres.
 If you’re not yet part of the community, you can join in here.

-The second type of important relationships are the relationships you build with brands that you want to work with.
+The second type of important relationships are the ones you build with brands that you want to work with.
 There are plenty of bloggers who would grasp any collaboration opportunity without caring about who the person at the other end of the e-mail thread is.
 Often in such situations the motivator is just the couple extra £.

 Having no human contact behind the affiliate links felt like there was no point to it.
 I couldn’t communicate any ideas to them about campaigns and posts that I had, and when the links eventually expired, clearing them out of the dozens of posts was such a waste of time.